 Attach the battery using some velcro to the posterior part of the chassis of the car.

 To be sure that the motor doesn't move you can cut some pieces of cork (or you can use a piece of the Popsicle stick), gluing them to the exposed part of the motor.

 Step 3: Attach the Sinkers to the Spinning Axle and Painting the Body

-I cut the sinkers in small pieces and I've glued them together, being sure they do not rub inner part of the Lego planet.
+I cut the sinkers in small pieces and I've glued them together, being sure they do not rub against the inner part of the Lego planet.

 When you are gluing them, you can use some sell-o-tape to keep all the pieces together.

 When the glue is dry, you can remove slowly the tape.